openandclose/tosixinch/docs/overview.rst

 The program uses a lightly customized version of ``lxml.html.HtmlElement``, which means mainly two things.

+* It prints out a bit more helpful Error message.
 * You can use a custom XPath syntax, ``double equals``.
-* When XPath string is invalid, it prints out a bit more helpful error message.

 Double Equals
 ^^^^^^^^^^^^^